kalapathar/jekyll-now/_posts/2018-6-16-Why-Kalapathar.md

 ---
 layout: post
-title: Who am I & What is this blog about
+title: Who am I and What is this blog about
 ---